Put on your running shoes – it’s time to get fit with these Leeds running clubs.

 Roundhay Runners, North Leeds Cricket Club, Old Park Road, Roundhay, Leeds, West Yorkshire, LS8 1JX.
 Membership costs between £5 and £25 per year, but the first few taster runs are free.

 Are you looking to join a running club that’s a bit closer to the city centre and the office?
 As their name suggests, Hyde Park Harriers are a friendly group that meets every Tuesday and Thursday at 7pm at the University of Leeds’ sports centre, The Edge.
 The group caters to everyone from those completely new to people addicted to races and marathons.

-Don’t feel discouraged if you’re not quite ready for a big race any time soon, whatever your speed, there are bound to be others just like you.
+Don’t feel discouraged if you’re not quite ready for a big race any time soon, whatever your speed, there are bound to be others just like you, and you can even join in if you’re not a member.
 At any time, they may have up to eight groups where you can feel at ease with support from your fellow runners, making your way around Woodhouse Moor or the more scenic Golden Acre Park.
 Once you’re up to speed, why not take part in their annual Summer Mile race?

 Hyde Park Harriers, The Edge, University of Leeds, Leeds, West Yorkshire, LS2 9JT.
 Membership costs £40 per year and includes a club vest.

 Specifically for adults 18 and over, Chapel Allerton Runners caters to all abilities with courses to suit everyone.
 Fancy getting into running?
 Their Run England Beginner’s course isn’t a one size fits all.
 Costing £12 for 12 weeks, they tailor it to you, including exercises, walking and running to get you ready to work up to 3 miles and a Roundhay 5K Park Run in a fun introduction.